-04 May 2023 / in UK Blog / by Putney Cloos
+28 Nov 2024 / in UK Blog / by Simon Reynolds

-These rapidly evolving—and already controversial—technologies will have a significant impact on the communications industry.
-In 2023 and beyond, strategic communicators and PR professionals must understand the opportunities and challenges generative AI and synthetic media present.
+As adoption increases, so too does the creation of more and more AI-generated media (think text, art, video and audio).
+Meanwhile, as these content generators become more widely available for experimentation and product development, it is vital for PR and corporate communications professionals to understand the opportunities and challenges generative AI presents to their organization and audiences.
 The broader comms industry also has a responsibility to ensure it utilizes AI in an ethical, responsible manner, while protecting and investing in human-led creativity and professional development.

 For communicators, staying up to date on trends in AI and how media organizations and brands are applying these technologies will be crucial to staying competitive.

 Though AI’s potential to reshape PR is significant, there are just as many ways it can be disruptive and potentially harmful.
-AI tools are “trained” on specific and historical data sets, many of which can be problematic in serving up meaningful content as AI is essentially “guessing” the next best response to a prompt based on that data.
-That guess is only as good as the data on which it has been trained.
-With that in mind, comms teams need to ensure that their data is robust enough to align with the task they're asking AI to do.
+AI tools are “trained” on specific and historical data sets, many of which can be problematic in serving up meaningful content, because AI is essentially “guessing” the next best response to a prompt based on that data.

 For these reasons, humans who interact with synthetic media generators need to be mindful of the prompts they use to elicit responses.
 ChatGPT needs good quality prompts to create good quality output.
 And it can’t help you if you mistakenly feed it the wrong information.

-The language or imagery used in requests may also include unconscious bias—and may lead professional-grade tools astray.
+The language or imagery used in requests may also include unconscious bias – and may lead professional-grade tools astray.
 Though improvements are likely to be made to limit query fallibility, taking the initiative to learn and understand best practices will reap the greatest benefits of this technology.

-1. AI-generated content can’t be copyrighted under existing intellectual property law; it instantly becomes part of the public domain.
+1. AI-generated content can’t be copyrighted.
+Under existing intellectual property law, it instantly becomes part of the public domain.
 Only content created by a human being can be protected by U.S. copyright.

 As AI becomes more ubiquitous, public relations practitioners will need to be aware of benefits and caveats that innovations in AI provide.
 For the most effective applications of these emerging technologies, the human element will continue to be essential.

 One might use an AI-backed software solution to write an outline for a case study or press release, or to generate social media imagery with the greatest potential for consumer engagement, for example.
-But to guarantee accuracy, any such content would still need to be reviewed, vetted and optimized by humans with subject matter expertise.
+But to guarantee accuracy, any such content would still need to be reviewed, vetted, and optimized by humans with subject matter expertise.

 However, AI can help you generate an answer if you're posing the right question.
 For example, ask AI to simply write a press release and you'll likely end up with something routine and uninspiring.
 Is it a product press release?
 Who is the audience?
 And who are the main competitors?
 The specificity of the question, coupled with the right data training set, will lead to better results.